Authored by the expert who managed and guided the team behind the Peru Property Pack

 Which neighborhoods in Peru have the strongest demand for long-term tenants?

-The tenant profiles driving demand differ by neighborhood:
+The tenant profiles driving demand differ meaningfully across these areas of Peru:

 Finally, please note that we provide a very granular rental analysis in our property pack about Peru.